-Hamilton’s 2023 Environmentalist of the Year
+Hamilton’s 2024 Environmentalist of the Year

-Our committee is pleased to announce that the 2023 Environmentalists of the Year Awards ceremony will be held on October 27, 2023, at the LR Wilson Hall on the McMaster University campus.
+Our committee is pleased to announce that the 2024 Environmentalists of the Year Awards ceremony will be held on April 4th, 2025, at the LR Wilson Hall on the McMaster University campus.

 This year, we are awarding our legacy awards, and introducing three new youth awards!

-• The Dr. Victor Cecilioni Environmentalist of the Year Award recognizes individuals, groups, or businesses in Hamilton who have demonstrated outstanding commitment and leadership in environmental activity.
+- The Dr. Victor Cecilioni Environmentalist of the Year Award recognizes individuals, groups, or businesses in Hamilton who have demonstrated outstanding commitment and leadership in environmental activity.
 This is the highest honour awarded by the EOY and demonstrated lifetime dedication to ecological restoration and stewardship in Hamilton.

 Nominees must show distinguished service that results in exceptional environmental achievement.
 This service may include the preservation of a species or area, environmental stewardship or restoration of an area in Hamilton, raising public awareness on conservation, sustainable leadership or another particular ecological issue.